Battle Hymn of the Republic: Creation of the "Battle Hymn"

-Kimball's battalion was dispatched to Murray, Kentucky, early in the Civil War, and Julia Ward Howe heard this song during a public review of the troops outside Washington, D.C., on Upton Hill, Virginia.
+Kimball's battalion was dispatched to Murray, Kentucky, early in the Civil War, and Julia Ward Howe heard this song during a public review of the troops outside Washington, D.C., on Munson's Hill on the plains of Bailey's Crossroads, Virginia.
 Rufus R. Dawes, then in command of Company "K" of the 6th Wisconsin Volunteer Infantry, stated in his memoirs that the man who started the singing was Sergeant John Ticknor of his company.
 Howe's companion at the review, the Reverend James Freeman Clarke, suggested to Howe that she write new words for the fighting men's song.
 Staying at the Willard Hotel in Washington on the night of November 18, 1861, Howe wrote the verses to the "Battle Hymn of the Republic".
 Of the writing of the lyrics, Howe remembered:

 I went to bed that night as usual, and slept, according to my wont, quite soundly.
 I awoke in the gray of the morning twilight; and as I lay waiting for the dawn, the long lines of the desired poem began to twine themselves in my mind.
 Having thought out all the stanzas, I said to myself, "I must get up and write these verses down, lest I fall asleep again and forget them."
 So, with a sudden effort, I sprang out of bed, and found in the dimness an old stump of a pencil which I remembered to have used the day before.
 I scrawled the verses almost without looking at the paper.

 Howe's "Battle Hymn of the Republic" was first published on the front page of The Atlantic Monthly of February 1862.
 The sixth verse written by Howe, which is less commonly sung, was not published at that time.